Design Thinking and the Design Process - What's the Difference?

 “Engineering Design Process”

 Go on and try any industry or area of interest to see what the results look like.
-Some of the things that I note: within each category, there are themes and there are clear differences within each category and even bigger differences between different categories.
+Some of the things that I note: within each search, there are themes and there are differences within each category and even bigger differences between different categories.

 This is all an illustration to say this: There is no one single right design process.
 Just like there is no one single right production process (of which, TPS is just one, one that works great for Toyota.)
 And I can’t say it enough: Copying the process doesn’t work.